-- EBMUD hired 363 new employees in the last two years, approximately one-fifth of our workforce.
+👰 Major milestones - EBMUD hired 363 new employees in the last two years, approximately one-fifth of our workforce.
 We participated in 91 events to support a diverse pipeline of candidates. - During the pandemic, EBMUD staff mentored and supported our future workforce, hosting our first High School Virtual Internship Program.
 Other learning opportunities provided students with maintenance and machining training in a socially distant manner. - EBMUD sponsored the continuing education of 22 graduates in Fiscal Years 2020 and 2021 as part of a cohort program developed with Laney College, for a total of 43 student graduates since the program began in 2017. - EBMUD launched a Diversity, Equity, and Inclusion Strategic Plan with corresponding equity initiatives to foster fair and just practices within EBMUD and our community.

+EBMUD offers an array of career options from water quality inspectors to plumbers, rangers, community liaisons, treatment and distribution operators and more.
+Find your fit at EBMUD.

 Managing Finances

 Investing with you in mind

 Although much of EBMUD's infrastructure is hidden beneath streets in your neighborhood, we work hard to ensure our financial decisions are visible to everyone.
 As a not-for-profit public utility, we are committed to prudent and transparent management of revenue collected to fund essential operations and capital improvements.

 Our budget is developed and approved by our elected seven-member Board after analyzing a portfolio of potential infrastructure investments and determining the highestpriority projects based on regulatory compliance, safety, cost-effectiveness and service improvement.

 Over the last two years, we have invested more than \$700 million to improve our aging water and wastewater infrastructure and are planning an additional \$2.25 billion in vital improvements over the next five years.

 That means every time you see an EBMUD crew, we are hard at work rehabilitating treatment plants, pumping plants and reservoirs, and replacing and repairing pipelines.
 At our Main Wastewater Treatment Plant, we're focused on upgrades to pump stations and sewer interceptors to protect the ecosystem of San Francisco Bay.

 Thank you for entrusting us to keep EBMUD's system running strong now and into the next century.

+Major milestones

+- A \$2.25 billion budget was adopted for Fiscal Years 2022 and 2023, of which 64 percent is dedicated to capitalinvestments.

+- Fitch Ratings affirmed its AA+ ratings on both the District's Water Revenue Bonds and Wastewater Revenue Bonds.
+EBMUD has one of the highest creditratings among public utilities in the country.

+- EBMUD received the Government Finance Officers Association National Award for Excellence for its Fiscal Years 2020 and 2021 Budget-in-Brief publication, available at ebmud.com/rates.

+- Infrastructure improvements

+- Storage, treatment, delivery, system maintenance

+- Administration 7¢

+\$1 total

+12¢

+- Customer service 4

+- Natural resource management Public recreation, watershed management, fisheries program

+- Regulatory compliance 2^t Ensures all drinking water standards are met or surpassed

-Water: Your rate dollar at work
+Wastewater: Your rate dollar at work

+56¢

+28¢

+7¢

+4¢

+3¢

+2¢

+Water:

+dollar

+at work

+EBMUD provides high-guality

-EBMUD provides high-quality drinking water for 1.4 million customers in Alameda and Contra Costa counties.
+drinking water for

+1.4 million

+customers in

+Alameda and

+Contra Costa

+counties.